BogiThomsen/CEGOAssignment/readme.md

 	2. Ask for confirmation of deletion of data, so the user can catch any errors in their SQL statement before data is deleted. <br />
 	3. Writes results of query to file. <br />
 	4. Reads file and, per row, queries the database on id and compares data in file against data in database. <br />
-	5. If the data in file is correct, it deletes the data from the database. <br />
+	5. If the data in file is correct, it deletes the data from the database. <br /><br />
+This solution will run any SQL statement passed from the config file.
+The statement is matched against <br />
+`"SELECT id, firstName, lastName, email FROM users"`, and additional statements after first `;` are removed.

 ## How to use
 Fill out the config.toml file, build and run the application. <br />